ScottHally/Whistle/README.md

     - Make sure to open it in a browser.
 Depending on your OS double clicking the file may bring up a text editor by default.
 If this is the case, try right clicking the file and selecting your browser under "Open With"
-  - Lower your volume (especially if using headphones) Currently there is only one sound effect, which is a mostly unedited file of a guitar riff with high gain.
-    As such, the sound may be loud depending on your volume setting.
-Alternative is to click the mute icon in the top left before clicking play.
+  - Make sure volume is lowered or muted (I've adjusted the sound effects to be quieter but they still may be loud depending how high your volume is)
   - Hit PLAY WHISTLE STOP